 - Micellar Water: This is the best tip that I saved for last.
 My friend Jenny shared it with me and I can just imagine it.
 Her daughter was likely resisting getting worked on, and Jenny just grabbed…something, anything…in the bathroom and tried it.
 And it was micellar water and she swears it worked like a charm!
 I don’t use it myself, but now I have a bottle in the bathroom cabinet, just in case.

 Do you have an unusual tip on how to remove EEG glue from hair?
-Send me a message on Facebook, and I’ll add it to the list.
+Let me know and I’ll add it!